vdobler/ht/README.md

 Nomenclature
 ------------

-The following terms are necessary to know whether you use ht as a package or as the executable.
+The following terms are necessary to know and understand regardless of whether you use ht as a package or as the executable.

 The main concept of `ht` is that of a **`Test`**: A `Test` makes one request and performs various `Check`s on the received response.
 If the request worked and